 This is not only to vastly over-simplify the undertaking; it also misses the opportunity to rethink the way companies and teams capture and manage content, and to thereby transform business processes.

-As colleagues have set out in related blog posts (available here and here), underestimating the work involved to deliver successful migration can have a costly and highly disruptive effect on a project.
+Underestimating the work involved to deliver successful migration can have a costly and highly disruptive effect on a project.
 But it can also compromise the strategic outcomes, if not everyone appreciates why a project is happening and what the possibilities are once content is available via a more modern, standardized and probably cloud-based platform.

 We recently managed a major content migration project for an energy company which uses contractors to build its plants.
 Previously, once sites had been built and had entered into operational and maintenance mode all of the associated records, documents and technical drawings from all of the various suppliers and subcontractors would be difficult to track down – despite the fact that plant documentation is highly standardized in line with strict guidelines.
 This was due to an inconsistent use of content taxonomy – an all-too-common scenario.